 In 1918, Addison Mizner came to Palm Beach by invitation from Paris Singer, of the Singer sewing fortune.
-Mr. Singer had purchased a lot from Dimick's "Royal Park" and had a small bungalow architectural firm in Phipps Plaza and practiced until his passing in 1943.
+Mr. Singer had purchased a lot from Dimick's "Royal Park" and had a small bungalow built on Peruvian Avenue.
+Mizner would transform the bungalow into a Chinese villa.
+With the success of the conversion, Singer and Mizner would team to complete the exclusive "Everglades Club".
+The Everglades Club moved the social scene into an exclusive private realm and introduced the Mediterranean Revival style architecture to Palm Beach.
+3 architectural firm in Phipps Plaza and practiced until his passing in 1943.
 Volk formed the partnership of Craig, Stevens and Volk.
-Volk completed over 1,000 architectural commissions in his lifetime and was the most prolific of the great architects of Palm Beach.4
+Volk completed over 1,000 architectural commissions in his lifetime and was the most prolific of the great architects of Palm Beach.